-If you matriculated with your master's degree, indicate not applicable in this section.
-Please indicate the disposition of your portfolio project at the conclusion of your first defense meeting. [] Pass Pass with Minor Revisions [] Pass with Major Revisions [] Fail Signature of Portfolio Project Chair/Co-chair: Date: Signature of Portfolio Project Co-chair: Date: (if applicable) If a second portfolio project defense was held (document review by committee and/or second meeting), please indicate the disposition of your portfolio project at the conclusion of the second defense/revision. [] Pass [] Fail Signature of Portfolio Project Chair/Co-chair: Date: Signature of Portfolio Project Co-chair: Date: (if applicable) 4B.
-EMPIRICAL PAPER REQUIREMENT The empirical paper requirement is only for students who matriculate post-master's degree, but who did not complete an empirical thesis as part of the master's degree.
-If you are not required to do an empirical paper, indicate not applicable in this section.
-Empirical paper completed and approved by advisor.
-Signature of Advisor: Date: Signature of Graduate Director: Date:
+If you matriculated d with your master's degree, indicate not applicable in this section ion.
+Please indicate the disposition of your portfolio projec t at the conclusion of your f first defense meeting. [] Pass [] Pass with Minor Revisions [] Pass with Major Rev visions [] Fail Signature of Portfo olio Project Chair/Co-chair: : Date: Signature of Portfo (if applicable) olio Project Co-chair: : Date: io project defense was held (docume disposition of your portfolio project [] Pass [] Fail Signature of Portfo olio Project Chair/Co-chair: : Date: Signature of Portfo (if applicable) olio Project Co-chair: · Date: 4B.
+EMPIRICAL PAPER REQUIREMENT not complete an en er requirement is only for students was inpirical thesis as part of the master's applicable in this section.
+Empirical paper co ompleted and approved by advisor.
+Signature of Advis sor: Date: Signature of Gradu nate Director: Date: